Soggytoast111/scraper/README.md

 ### Installing

-"npm install" from the command line should install all dependencies.
+The command "npm install" from the command line should install all dependencies.
 Otherwise you could install them manually.
 Be sure that MongoDB is installed and running before starting the server.

 ### What it does